EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 The various [public EGI services](https://www.egi.eu/services/) can be managed and used/accessed with a wide variety of command-line interface (CLI) tools.
-The documentation of each service contains a summary of the CLIs that can be used wih that service, together with recommendations on which one to use in what context.
+The documentation of each service contains a summary of the CLIs that can be used with that service, together with recommendations on which one to use in what context.

 ## The FedCloud client